tessi/cucumber-pretty_fail_formatter/README.md

 # Pretty Fail Formatter

 A cucumber formatter which is concise on success and pretty on failures.
 It behaves like the standard `progress` formatter, printing only nice green dots.
-Except when a cuke failes, then it prints this one cuke as the standard `pretty` formatter does.
+Except when a cuke failes, then it prints the failing cuke verbosely, so that you instantly see what's wrong.

     bundle exec cucumber --format pretty-fail
     .....F